 Boxing is also an excellent way to increase your coordination.
 Specifically, you’ll get better at footwork, and your hand-eye coordination will improve, too.

-As an added bonus, boxing will also help you get more cut.
-It's an excellent fat burner -- depending on session intensity, you may burn up to 1000 calories in a single session.
+As a bonus, boxing will also help you get more cut.
+It’s an excellent fat burner — depending on session intensity, you may burn up to 1000 calories in a single session.
 You can try traditional boxing, kickboxing, or both.
 Lots of gyms offer kickboxing classes, which offer a great full-body workout without the need for a sparring partner.

 Dynamic and Isometric Strength Training